 The Directors meet as the Board at least three times a year to determine the aims and strategy of the Association and to review its overall management and control for which they are legally responsible.
 The Finance Committee meets three times a year to agree the budget, to review financial controls, to monitor financial performance and to make appropriate recommendations to the Board.
 The Training and Membership Committee meets three times a year to review the membership criteria and to recommend to the Board whether applicant schools meet the criteria.
 This Committee also oversees the training provided for individual schools as well as seminars, webinars and reviews of governance.
-The Nominations and Governance Committee meets three times each year to make recommendations to the Board, appointment of the Honorary Officers and to review the Board and Committees' effectiveness and terms of reference.
+The Nominations and Governance Committee meets three times each year to make recommendations to the Board concerning membership of the Board, appointment of the Honorary Officers and to review the Board and Committees' effectiveness and terms of reference.
 The day-to-day running of the Association is delegated to the Chief Executive who receives guidance from the Honorary Officers between meetings.
-He is assisted by a Director of Training and Membership (Deputy CEO) and a Director of Operations.
+He is assisted by a Director of Operations and a Director of Learning and Professional Development